FIWARE-TMForum/Accounting-Proxy/README.md

 ## <a name="configuration"/> Configuration
-### <a name="basicconfiguration"/> Basic configuration

 All the Accounting Proxy configuration is stored in the `config.js` file in the root of the project folder.

-In order to have the accounting proxy running there are some information to fill:
-* `config.accounting_proxy`: the information of the accounting proxy itself.
+* `config.accounting_proxy`: Basic information of the accounting proxy setup.
-	- `https`: set this variable to undefined to start the service over HTTP.
+	- `https`: HTTPS configuration.
+Leave this param as undefined if you want to deploy the proxy in HTTP
-        - `enabled`: set this option to true to start the service over HTTPS and activate the certificate validation for some administration requests (see [Proxy API](#proxyapi)).
+        - `enabled`: Whether HTTPS is enabled.
+It also activates the certificate validation for some administration requests (see [Proxy API](#proxyapi)).
-        - `certFile`: path to the server certificate in PEM format.
+        - `certFile`: Path to the server certificate in PEM format.
-        - `keyFile`: path to the private key of the server.
+        - `keyFile`: Path to the private key of the server.
-        - `caFile`: path to the CA file.
+        - `caFile`: Path to the CA file.

- - `port`: port where the accounting proxy server is listening.
+ - `port`: Port where the accounting proxy server is going to listen.
 ```
 {
 	https: {